paepcke/ElephantCallAI/src/embedded/README.md

 ## Model Constraints

+The following details constrain models to the existing codebase, but modification of the codebase to accommodate slight differences should not be difficult.

 Audio is sampled at 8000 Hz and quantized to 16-bit integer samples.
-Your model input must be a spectrogram, the default shape is 256 time steps by 77 frequency components.
+Your model input must be a spectrogram, the required shape is 256 time steps by 77 frequency components.
+There will also be a batch dimension;
+your model must accept inputs of shape (num_batches, 256, 77).
 Your model output must be a 1D vector of predictions for each time step in the input.
 These things can be customized, but you may have to edit the code.

+Currently, after taking the STFT of audio data, a transform is applied to each element x: 10*log10(x).
+The model should be trained for this.
+We also normalize each prediction frame (256x77 input tensor) at prediction time so that the arithmetic mean of all elements in the frame is 0 and the variance of all elements in the frame is 1.
+These methods can be edited fairly easily in `FileSpectrogramStream.py`, `AudioSpectrogramStream.py`, and `PredictionUtils.py` if necessary to accommodate models trained with different configurations.

 Based on the configurable `jump` parameter, a number of 256x77 spectrogram frames containing a particular timestep will be used to make predictions for that timestep.
 The arithmetic mean of each prediction for a particular timestep is passed into